 Watering in the early morning or late evening is also helpful, and it is essential to water at the base of the plant rather than on its leaves.

-Aphids love feeding on sweet pepper plants, so watching for these critters is essential.
-Caterpillars will also munch on your plants and make them look terrible.
+Aphids love feeding on sweet pepper plants, so keep an eye out for them.
+Caterpillars will also munch on your plant leaves, making them look terrible.

 Other pests that attack sweet bell peppers include thrips, spider mites, fungus gnats, and lygus bugs [2].